kevingo/GCP-data-engineer-training-course/README.md

-# Notes for the data engineering training on GCP
+# Notes for Data Engineering on Google Cloud Platform(v1.1)

 > This four-day instructor-led class provides participants a hands-on introduction to
 > designing and building data processing systems on Google Cloud Platform.